Sriparno08/Openpedia/CONTRIBUTING.md

 The commit message should be:

 ```
-git commit -m "Add a/an <resource-type> from <publisher>"
+git commit -m "Docs: Add a resource from <publisher>"
 ```

-Resource Types:

-- Article
-- Video

-If the resource belongs to any of these following categories:
+If you are adding a resource that belongs to any of these following categories:

 - Beginner-Friendly Repos
 - Open Source Programs